MateuszSnamina/bfpt/README.md

 `bfpt` lets a few smaller plug-able components to define parts of the overall problem and provide the desired implementation of the parts.
 `bfpt_common_recipe` is a function that merely orchestrates the standard calculation workflow taking advantage of the provided implementations.
 The workflow includes the following steps.
-- Generating the "populated basis" in which ED should be performed,
+- Generating _Hilbert subspace_ in which ED should be performed,
-- Generating the matrix for Hamiltonian restricted to the subspace,
+- Generating the matrix of _Hamiltonian operator_ restricted to the subspace,
-- Performing the matrix ed to find the lower-energy eigenstate,
+- Performing the matrix ED to find the lower-energy eigenstate,
 - Performing basic post-processing:
-  - printing results,
+  - printing results (eigenvalue, eigenstate basis state contributions)
   - calculating reduced density operator matrix,
   - calculating mean value for some given operators.